 b.
 Service Unit Billings: State funds may not be used for payment of parking violations or permits for employees' personal vehicles.

 c.
-University Cashier: The University Cashier will accept payments for delinquent student parking violations that have been forwarded to the University Cashier's Office from Transportation.
+University Cashier: The University Cashier shall accept payments for delinquent student parking violations that have been forwarded to the University Cashier's Office from Transportation.

 5.6 Failure to Settle Fines, Fees and Charges

 5.6.1 Failure to settle outstanding transportation fines, fees, and/or charges within the required time frame can result in the University's arranging for the collection of fees assessed against faculty, staff, students, and visitors in the following manner:

 a.
 Penalties owed by employees of the University may be deducted from payroll checks

 b.
 Penalties owed by students shall be forwarded to the University Cashier for collection in the same manner that other debts owed to the University by students are collected

 c.
 Individuals whose fines are not collected through payroll deduction or by the University Cashier's Office shall be forwarded to a collection agency, the Attorney General's Office, or the Department of Revenue for collection

 d. returned check charges

 e. gate cards and remote-controlled gate openers